How to Keep Your Car Battery From Dying in the Winter

 How to Prevent Your Car Battery From Dying in Cold Weather

 Cold weather is just another part of life in Canada.
-Thankfully, there are things you can do to protect your car battery from it and save yourself hundreds of dollars each year.
+Thankfully, there are things you can do to protect your car battery from it and potentially save money by extending the life of your battery and avoiding unexpected replacements.

 Here are six tips for prolonging your battery’s life over winter: